dsogithub/git-simple/README.txt

 # Simple Git Repository

 This is just a simple repository created for basic testing.

-This line is an additive edit.
+This line was added to do diff testing.